frgrisk/river-guide/README.md

 chmod 755 /opt/river-guide
 ```

-or you can install it using go
+or, if you have Go installed, you can install using go

 ```bash
 go install github.com/frgrisk/river-guide@latest